 Forest Path is an easy walk that cuts across the Royal National Park, with some of the best views of the verdant surroundings.
-This scenic walk takes you through the park, allowing you to enjoy the diversity of plants, flowers and birds.
-For a path that was first opened to the public in 1887, this trail is a favourite for many first time visitors.
+This scenic walk takes you through the park, allowing you to enjoy the diverse plants, flowers and birdlife.

 Forest Path Walks & Hiking Loop Track Map, Royal National Park NSW

 The path, which is a 4.5-kilometre circuit, can be completed between an hour and two hours depending on your fitness level.
 For families looking forward to a day out of town, there is the option of enjoying a picnic along the way.
 Bola Creek Picnic Area is a must-visit while at the forest.
 Enjoy having lunch against the background of the chirping birds and cascading waters.